polkascan/py-substrate-metadata-docs/docs/sora_ksm/balances.md

 Transfer some liquid free balance to another account.

 `transfer` will set the `FreeBalance` of the sender and receiver.
-It will decrease the total issuance of the system by the `TransferFee`.
 If the sender&\#x27;s account is below the existential deposit as a result of the transfer, the account will be reaped.